4 Key Factors That Affect Propane Consumption in Fireplaces

 Describing Propane’s Odor

-• The smell of propane, due to mercaptan, can be likened to:
+• The smell of propane, thanks to mercaptan, is often compared to:

 • Rotten eggs